OpenGene/fastp/README.md

   # base correction by overlap analysis options
   -c, --correction                   enable base correction in overlapped regions (only for PE data), default is disabled
       --overlap_len_require            the minimum length to detect overlapped region of PE reads.
 This will affect overlap analysis based PE merge, adapter trimming and correction.
 30 by default. (int [=30])
-      --overlap_diff_limit             the maximum maximum number of mismatched bases to detect overlapped region of PE reads.
+      --overlap_diff_limit             the maximum number of mismatched bases to detect overlapped region of PE reads.
 This will affect overlap analysis based PE merge, adapter trimming and correction.
 5 by default. (int [=5])
       --overlap_diff_percent_limit     the maximum percentage of mismatched bases to detect overlapped region of PE reads.
 This will affect overlap analysis based PE merge, adapter trimming and correction.
 Default 20 means 20%. (int [=20])

   # UMI processing